Ajet13/VDSProject_22_Group2/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments
-Thank you Veli Durmuşcan, Shreya Vithal Kulhalli and Osama Omar Youssif Ayoub for the work on this README.md.
+Thank you Mjeshtri for the work on this README.md.

 You might find helpful links below.